 If you have lost a loved one and you are contemplating a wrongful death action, you should consult with an experienced wrongful death lawyer.
 An experienced attorney will provide support and help you advocate for your rights as a survivor and for the rights of your loved one.

-When a person is killed by the wrongful act of another person, their close family likely has the right to file a wrongful death claim on their behalf.
+When a person dies because of a wrongful act of another person, their immediate family has the right to file a wrongful death claim on their behalf.
+In Maryland, the beneficiaries of a wrongful death claim can be:

 Wrongful death can result from many types of accidents or negligence, but the most common types of wrongful death claims are: